 In order to quantify the effect of mechanical dead space, we first need to know how much volume each of the extra components takes up.
-Now this varies a lot depending on which specific device we use and can be found on the product labels that come with those devices, but we'll just generalize it here:
+This varies a lot depending on which specific device we use and can be found on the product labels that come with those devices, but we'll just generalize it here:

-Other potential things

-In-line suction contraption/ angle: 5ml Flexible angle adapters: 10ml Filter: 50ml or more!
+other potential things in-line suction contraption/ angle: 5ml flexible angle adapters: 10ml filter: 50ml or more!

-(excluding the filter, since we often put it elsewhere
+total estimate: 50ml (excluding the filter, since we often put it elsewhere)